DefNotEv/custom-keyboard/JOURNAL.md

 ## 11:39 AM
 i didn't forget about this i've been struggling to trace the pcb for the past 24 hours i have no idea what i'm doing i'll update this journal when i figure it out i'm losing my mind

+# June 21st

+## 8:52 PM
+it has come to my attention i have severely overestimated myself and we're gonna be compeltely switching up!!!!

+well. the tutorial i was following has two parts and is supposed to have a part three. but it hasn't come out. so like. yeah. we are going to a basic 60% keyboard. much easier to wire. much easier for my mental health. i have the whole month to try and build a more complicated keyboard. so we're going to stick to the basics first. pro micro to make my life easier. i pinky swear i will make a tkl by the end of this though.

+20 hours of my life bruh.

+anyway yeah. how's that for documenting everything i do 😭